nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [2.06]

-Taking care of the elderly is a responsibility of the children and relatives within a family and is a cultural value.
+T aking care of the elderly is a responsibility of the children and relatives within a family and is a cultural value.
 The elderly, who have contributed to the socio-economic development of their families and communities for most of their lives, deserve care and attention during their later years.
 In 2023, the population of senior citizens in Sri Lanka (those aged 60 and above) was 3.7 million, representing 17.2% of the total population.

 By 2045, this percentage is projected to rise to 21%.
 While some policymakers view the increasing elderly population as a challenge, the NPP believes that it is a national responsibility to understand and address this situation with special attention to the well- being of the elderly.

-Activities ■ Providing basic facilities needed for the care of the elderly within homes. ■ Healthcare teams conduct health check-ups for the elderly. ■ Establishing a system of elderly care centres that meet international standards. ■ Developing a program to involve the elderly in creative economic activities to maintain their mental health ■ Implement a social protection scheme for those employed in the private and informal sectors, including farmers and fishermen. ■ Establishing a fund to implement an insurance coverage system that ensures protection for all senior citizens ■ Encouraging the building of walkways and rest homes near religious sites, and government intervention to ensure that the senior citizens can enjoy their daily lives in a peaceful and happy environment 51■ Implementing priority programs for senior citizens at public service locations. ■ Providing financial assistance to elderly individuals facing financial difficulties.
+Activities ■ Providing basic facilities needed for the care of the elderly within homes. ■ Healthcare teams conduct health check-ups for the elderly. ■ Establishing a system of elderly care centres that meet international standards. ■ Developing a program to involve the elderly in creative economic activities to maintain their mental health ■ Implement a social protection scheme for those employed in the private and informal sectors, including farmers and fishermen. ■ Establishing a fund to implement an insurance coverage system that ensures protection for all senior citizens ■ Encouraging the building of walkways and rest homes near religious sites, and government intervention to ensure that the senior citizens can enjoy their daily lives in a peaceful and happy environment 51 ■ Implementing priority programs for senior citizens at public service locations. ■ Providing financial assistance to elderly individuals facing financial difficulties.

 #### Activities [2.06]